Nevada Sportsbooks Post Higher Revenues than New Jersey For First Time

 Nevada Sportsbooks Defeats New Jersey For the First Time In Three Months

-After being pushed around by New Jersey all summer, Nevada sportsbooks came back in a big way with a huge September that totaled over $546.3 million in handle for a revenue of $52 million in winnings, easily topping the Garden State for the month.
+After being pushed around by New Jersey all summer, Nevada sportsbooks came back in a big way with a huge September that totaled over $546.3 million in handle for a revenue of $52 million in winnings, easily topping the NJ sports betting handle for the month.

 In figures released by the Nevada Gaming Control Board this week, retail and online sportsbooks accepted $546.3 million in bets, over $100 million more than New Jersey did in September as their total reached $445.6 million.